EnduranceCode/windows-setup-guide/2-windows-configuration.md

 ### 2.2.
 Windows Start Menu

-To have the Windows **Start Menu** with a [strtucture similar](https://specifications.freedesktop.org/menu-spec/latest/apa.html) to the one that have on my [Lubuntu](https://lubuntu.me) machines, the following folders must be created:
+To have the Windows **Start Menu** with a [structure similar](https://specifications.freedesktop.org/menu-spec/latest/apa.html) to the one that have on my [Lubuntu](https://lubuntu.me) machines, the following folders must be created:

 + Audio & Video;
 + Development;